 By Teachers, For Teachers

-Keeping kids motivated and on task at the end of the year is challenging at best, especially after state tests are over.
+How to motivate students and keep them on task at the end of the year is challenging at best, especially after state tests are over.
 In fact, the more we prep kids for tests, the harder it is to keep kids on task after testing ends.
 Yet, keeping kids motivated at this time of year is actually much easier than you might think.
 Since kids are more chatty and restless at this time of year, it’s just a matter of funneling that energy into something constructive

 Here are 12 effective strategies to turn students' end-of-the-year energy into instructional success.